bill-pace/desque/README.md

 # Compatibility

 desque requires access to the Rust standard library but has no other runtime dependencies.
-TODO min language version supported?
+Rust language versions of at least 1.63.0 provide all necessary features for this library and its dev dependencies.

 # License